Consult the medication dictionary to quickly obtain detailed information

 For diabetics who have to inject themselves with insulin, an insulin pump is an interesting option.
 What do you know about it?

 Since insulin was discovered in 1921, treatments for diabetes have changed a great deal.
 Today, there are various therapeutic treatments that include several types of insulin and several ways of administering it.
 All of them must be injected under the skin, often several times a day.

 To achieve this, syringes or insulin pens can be used.
 Another option that has gained popularity is the use of insulin pumps.
 These are medical devices that administer insulin by infusion, so the user doesn’t have to administer injections once or several times a day.

 Insulin pumps are usually made up of three components:

-Insulin pumps have several advantages and they simplify the delivery of insulin for people living with diabetes.
-Here are a few advantages of insulin pumps:
+Insulin pumps have several advantages and they simplify the delivery of insulin for people with diabetes, such as:

-Despite the fact that insulin pumps are very practical, they are complex devices.
+Although insulin pumps are very practical, they are complex devices.
 It is important to have a good understanding of how the device works to avoid any complications.
 You should follow a training session on how to use the device correctly.
-Also, insulin pumps are not suitable for everyone.
-Your diabetes should already be under control for some time before you use an insulin pump.
+Additionally, insulin pumps are not suitable for everyone.
+Your diabetes should already be under control for some time before using an insulin pump.